JLI Team

 Alvin Andanje

-FPCC Coordinator Africa Region
+Regional Coordinator Africa

 Main Areas of Work at JLI: I am the current FPCC Africa Region coordinator.
 I work closely with Kirsten, Florine, and the tripartite partners including Religions for Peace and UNICEF to enhance faith engagement and mainstream positive change for children, families and communities.
 I support the knowledge management, stakeholder engagement and M&E of the FPCC initiative in Africa.